Skip to content

 3. Otter.ai - Best for meetings and interviews

-4. Rev - Best for human-verified transcription accuracy
+4. Rev - Human transcription with a stated accuracy guarantee

 Rev is expensive for a weekly podcast cadence if you use human transcription for every episode.
 It is a better fit for legal, editorial, or high-stakes episodes where a human-verified transcript is worth the price.